nextcloud/documentation/admin_manual/installation/installation_source.rst

   version number as in the file you have downloaded.

-* Copy the ownCloud files to their final destination in the document root of your webserver (you can skip this step if you already downloaded and extracted the files there)::
+* Copy the ownCloud files to their final destination in the document root of your web server (you can skip this step if you already downloaded and extracted the files there)::

-	sudo cp -r owncloud /path/to/your/webservers/document-root
+	sudo cp -r owncloud /path/to/your/web servers/document-root

-  where ``/path/to/your/webservers/document-root``, needs to be replaced by the actual path where the document root of your webserver is configured to be.
+  where ``/path/to/your/web servers/document-root``, needs to be replaced by the actual path where the document root of your web server is configured to be.

-  * If you don't know where your webserver's document root is located, consult its documentation.
+  * If you don't know where your web server's document root is located, consult its documentation.
 For Apache on Ubuntu 12.04 LTS for example, this would usually be ``/var/www``.
 So the concrete command to run would be::

 	sudo cp -r owncloud /var/www

-  * The above assumes you want to install ownCloud into a subdirectory "owncloud" on your webserver.
+  * The above assumes you want to install ownCloud into a subdirectory "owncloud" on your web server.
 For installing it anywhere else, you'll have to adapt the above command accordingly.

 Set the Directory Permissions